-I stumbled onto my second career in teaching when Quinnipiac University needed a Professional in Residence for Fall of 2016 and Spring of 2017.
+I stumbled onto my second career in teaching when Quinnipiac University needed a Professional in Residence in 2016.

-I threw together an Intro to Advertising course and a Creativity course.
-I also guest lectured and coached a PR competition.
-In the process, I learned almost as much as my students did and discovered I seem to have a knack for higher ed.
+I taught Intro to Advertising and Creativity, guest lectured and coached a PR competition.
+In the process, I learned almost as much as my students did and discovered I have a knack for higher ed.

-What I brought to the classroom: an approach that combines theory and real-world practice, lots of learning by doing, and the occasional ProHangout with working professionals.
-The end goal: to make undergrads more business ready.
+Now I’m teaching copywriting to undergrads at The City College of New York.
+What I bring to the classroom: an approach that combines theory and real-world practice, lots of learning by doing, and the occasional ProHangout with working professionals.
+The end goal: make undergrads more business ready.

 If you’re Tide, how can you make a big splash at the London Olympic Games in a way that’s brand appropriate?
 Celebrate the patriot in all of us in a very personal way.
 Talk about the fact that Tide is the keeper of America’s colors, the only brand trusted to launder the Olympic athletes’ uniforms.
 Then ask people to tell their unique American story of what those colors—the Red, White, and Blue—mean to them.